 Call Center Woes

 But they soon found out this just wasn’t enough.
-Colin explained to us, the ratio of queries to support agents was high and wait times were skyrocketing.
+Collin explained to us, the ratio of queries to support agents was high, and wait times were relatively long.
+This was especially a problem for the large cohort of business owners who were largely tech-savvy and had basic queries that should have only taken a couple of seconds to resolve.

 Interested in being interviewed on an episode of TARS conversations?